 THEMIS – Law Review, Former Editor and Director

 TEACHING HONORS AND RESEARCH:

 Ms. Arbaiza has written several articles on corporate and civil law, and has recently worked at the Lauder Institute of Wharton School of Business conducting research on corporate and bankruptcy legal frameworks in Latin America.

 From 2003 to 2011, Ms. Arbaiza served as Assistant Professor and Adjunct Professor of an introductory Corporations course to first-year Law students at Pontificia Universidad Católica del Perú.

-LANGUAGES: English, Spanish and French.
+English, Spanish and French.